fr-analytics/aviation-wildlife-analysis/README.md

 *Project in progress...*

-Brief project description: Analyze wildlife strikes on aircraft in the USA between 1990 and 2023.
+Brief project description: Analysis of wildlife strikes on aircraft in the USA between 1990 and 2023.
 The goal is to identify trends, patterns, and risks and to present the data visually.
 It serves as a **data science mini-project** for practice purposes and my first project for a GitHub portfolio.

 ------------------------------------------------------------------------